kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

   term could include parallel execution, seed-less wallets (e.g. rely on face ID only), Celestia DA integration and more.

-TL;DR - By betting on the CairoVM for the years to come, Kakarot synergies with the entire Cairo (and thus Starknet) ecosystem.
+TL;DR - By betting on the CairoVM for the years to come, Kakarot leverages the entire Cairo (and thus Starknet) ecosystem.
 Cairo is the most advanced high-level zk-toolbox in production, first with [StarkEx](https://www.theblock.co/post/237064/starkex-layer-2-records-1-trillion-in-on-chain-trading-volume-since-june-2020) and now Starknet.